-You will need to comply with the Queensland development code (QDC), if you intend to design or construct new buildings, or undertake work in existing buildings in Queensland.
+You will need to comply with the Queensland development code (QDC) to design or construct new buildings, or undertake work in existing buildings in Queensland.

 The QDC consolidates all Queensland specific building standards into a single document.
 The QDC prescribes mandatory standards as well as model standards that local governments may adopt in their planning schemes and modify to suit their local circumstances.
 Compliance with a QDC standard may not be the only requirement and additional requirements may be imposed by state Acts, the building code of Australia, council planning schemes and local laws.